-You can enable WAS logging and create the trace.log file by following the steps below:
+You can enable WAS logging and create the trace.log file by performing the following steps:

-1. Open the command-line application and change the directory to the WAS bin directory:
+- 1. Open the command-line application and change the directory to the WAS bin directory:

-cd WASbasedirectory\bin
+- cd WASbasedirectory\bin

-2. Issue the following command:
+- 2. Issue the following command:

-'''

-wsadmin -connType NONE -c "$AdminControl setAttribute [$AdminControl
+wsadmin -connType NONE -c "\$AdminControl setAttribute [\$AdminControl completeObjectName type=TraceService,process=server1,] traceSpecification ConsoleTrace=all=enabled"

-completeObjectName type=TraceService,process=server1,]

-traceSpecification ConsoleTrace=all=enabled"

-'''